AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/req.rst

-We validate all those requirements through a set of testcases that resort to implicit or explicit exceptions for flow-control transfer purposes.
-All these tescases obey a common testing variation pattern all along; with checks that
+We validate the requirements through a set of testcases that exercise implicit or explicit exceptions for purposes of control flow transfer.
-involve:
+All the tescases follow a common pattern, involving:

-* Explicit ``raise`` statements executed or not, followed by other statements or not
+* Explicit ``raise`` statements, executed or not, followed by other statements or not

-* Variations of these in function, subprogram, or package elaboration bodies, directly within the toplevel sequence of statements, within nested block, conditional or loop statements,
+* Variations of these in subprograsm or package bodies, directly within the top-level sequence of statements, and within nested block, conditional or loop statements,

-* With one or more candidate handlers at different levels of nesting, always within a single body.
+* With one or more candidate handlers at different levels of nesting, within a single body.